mrdanb/ReactiveRepo/README.md

     }
 }
 ```
-Once the entitys has  been created return an array of the newly created objects.
+Once the entites have been created return an array of the newly created objects.

 ## ⬇️ Fetching
 Performing a fetch will return all objects in the repository.